 C++ Pointers to Structure

-A pointer variable can be created not only for native types like (int, float, double etc.) but they can also be created for user defined types like structure.
+A pointer variable can be created not only for built-in types like (int, float, double etc.) but they can also be created for user defined types like structure.

 If you do not know what pointers are, visit C++ pointers.